5 Best Websites for Hiring a Virtual Assistant

-Integrations with apps like Todoist, Evernote, and Zapier can help you automate the most menial work so that you can focus on more critical tasks.
+Integrating apps like Todoist, Evernote, and Zapier can help you automate the most menial work to focus on more critical tasks.
 Of course, you’ll need someone to configure this automation — that’s where your VA will come in.

-Make sure you list Slack in any job descriptions related to hiring a virtual assistant.
+Make sure you list Slack in job descriptions related to virtual assistant hiring.
 Finding someone who can master this simple software can help you maximise productivity.

 Some conversations are best had over a video call.
 This is where Zoom can help.

 It’s the most popular video conferencing solution by far, and for a good reason.
-Zoom has all the features you’d expect from this type of tool, including screen sharing and call recording.
+Zoom has all the features of this tool, including screen sharing and call recording.

 It also supports advanced privacy features such as passcodes and user authentication.
-This ensures you’ll be able to discuss sensitive information with your VA during calls safely.
+This ensures you’ll be able to safely discuss sensitive information with your VA during calls.

-Zoom is very easy to use and offers a free version that’s enough for most people’s needs.
+Zoom is easy to use and offers a free version that’s enough for most people’s needs.

 Depending on what you need your VA to do, you’ll likely need to give them access to one or more of your online accounts.
-LastPass is a password management solution that allows you to safely provide your virtual assistant with necessary login information.
+LastPass is a password management solution that allows you to provide your virtual assistant with the necessary login information safely.

-All you need to do is save your login details in LastPass and then add your VA to your LastPass account.
-Once added, they’ll be able to log in to accounts you give them access to without having to type in login details.
+All you need to do is save your login details in LastPass and add your VA to your LastPass account.
+Once added, they’ll be able to log in to the accounts you give them access to without typing in login details.